Guest Post Policy

 4) Length.
 There are no strict length requirements.
 Take a look at other articles on the site to get a feel.
 Posts shorter than 600 words are generally not comprehensive enough to be worth publishing.
 Once you cross over 2500 words, it’s generally too long.
 I’d say that 1000 – 1500 words seems to be the ideal length.
 Regardless of the length, the content is much more important and I doubt I’d reject a post solely due to its length as long as it contained great information.

 5) Submission.
 All correspondence should be from the author.
 If you’re using an assistant to shop around a guest post, you’re probably not a good fit for this site.
-The proposed article should be submitted as a text file or Google doc with your initial contact to me via email.
+The proposed article should be submitted via the Guest Post Submission Form.
 If you can send it to me in Markdown, even better.
 There’s no need to ask if we accept guest posts or to pitch us with an idea.
 Just send the guest post.
 Do not send an email asking for topics to write about.
 Your post’s topic should be about topics where you’re an expert or where you have personal experience.
 If it is well-written and would be useful to my targeted readers, we’ll publish it.
 Otherwise, I’ll let you know within a day or two that we won’t be publishing it so you can submit it elsewhere.
 Do not submit a “draft” article.
 When an article is submitted, I assume it’s in final form.
 We don’t need to see any works in progress.

 6) Duplicate Material.
 Do not submit articles you have published elsewhere or plan to publish on other sites.
 Google hates duplicate content and both sites are penalized for the duplication.
 It is okay to publish an excerpt of your post on your site and then include a link to this site.
 But under no circumstances can you republish a large portion of the post or the post in its entirety.
 If this isn’t going to work for you, save us both a lot of headache and don’t submit the article.